Trendy

 What is the origin of the word “codswallop”?
 The story goes that a man by the name of Hiram Codd patented a bottle for fizzy drinks with a marble in the neck, which kept the bottle shut by pressure of the gas until it was pressed inwards.

-READ ALSO: What is a response strategy in marketing?
+READ ALSO: What is private sector military?

 What is a cod’s Wallop?